itskalvik/itskalvik.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Bayesian learning
+  - Approximate Inference
-  - Robotics
+  - Path Planning

 # Education to show in About widget
 education: